 By role-playing meetings like the Security Council and General Assembly, participants get a unique insight into how the United Nations works.
 They research, debate and try to solve some of the world’s most pressing problems just like the real thing.

 Below are the top five questions we get asked about MUN.
-If you’d like to know more then our guides for university and school students are also available here [link].

 1. What is Model United Nations?

 Model United Nations (also Model UN or MUN) is an academic or recreational activity in which participants assume the role of national ambassadors or representatives to debate and seek to solve global issues, Any UN body or agency can be simulated (the Security Council and General Assembly are the most popular).
 Some MUNs, last days and faithfully follow UN protocol, while others can take place during an hour’s lesson in a primary school.
 It’s up to you how formal or informal you want yours to be.

 There are few better ways of understanding international affairs and global politics than putting yourself ‘in the shoes of world leaders’.
 Because participants discuss UN topics and represent their adopted country’s position, they will often be arguing from an unfamiliar perspective, developing knowledge, understanding, empathy and other key life skills.

 3. How do I involve my school, university or group?

 MUN is a tool that you are free to use and adapt to your circumstances.
 Simulations can be held whenever, wherever and however best suits your group.
 Whether you are based at a school, university, workplace or somewhere else, Our PDF guides for schools and universities suggest things to consider when planning an event as well as what needs to happen on the day.

 4. Do I need to affiliate with/get permission from an external organisation to establish a group or participate in Model United Nations?